 The extreme sensitivity of thermal imaging may be the best device for indications of neoangiogenesis and a developing tumor.
 And as we know, early detection means LIFE.

 According to breastthermography.com, “Studies show that an abnormal infrared image is the single most important marker of high risk for developing breast cancer, 10 times more significant than a family history of the disease (P. Haehnel, M.D., M. Gautherie, Ph.D. et al; Long-Term Assessment of Breast Cancer Risk by Thermal Imaging.
 In: Biomedical Thermology, 1980; 279-301)” (bold type added by me).

 Better yet, it doesn’t hurt!
 Unfortunately, the medical profession as a whole still hasn’t completely accepted thermal imaging and few insurance companies will cover the cost of it, at least in the USA.
-Here in Colorado, the fee for first-time patients is around $300.
-Be that as it may, I believe it’s a fantastic method of discovering problems early on and well worth the price, especially if you consider yourself in a high risk category or have found a breast lump that ordinary mammography hasn’t picked up.
+The average fee for first-time patients is around $300.
+Be that as it may, I believe it’s a very good method for discovering problems early on and well worth the price, especially if you consider yourself in a high risk category or have found a breast lump that ordinary mammography hasn’t picked up.